 - 1. By the end of the first year of study at the latest, every student will be issued with a recommendation by the dean with regard to the continuation of his or her studies within or outside the degree programme. - 2.
 The Dean is responsible for providing study supervision to students registered for the degree programme, partly for their orientation towards potential study options within and outside the degree programme.
 He or she will also ensure that effective support and supervision is provided to students in making choices related to their studies.
-He or she will issue every student enrolled for the first time in the first study year of the degree programme with the following: - A preliminary recommendation (which also serves as a warning) in March - A recommendation at the beginning of August - A binding recommendation on continuation of studies for those students who have not met the minimum standard.
-The binding recommendation on continuation of studies is to be given by 30 September.2
+He or she will issue every student enrolled for the first time in the first study year of the degree programme with the following: - A preliminary recommendation (which also serves as a warning) in March - a proposed final binding recommendation on continuation of studies at the beginning of August, - a final binding recommendation on continuation of studies no later than 31 August.